Alessia Patregnani (President)

-Amit Wolf is an architect, writer and curator.
-His atelier is dedicated to developing varied commercial and residential projects in the Los Angeles area.
-He has curated several exhibitions, including the large scale Beyond Environment (LA Contemporary Exhibitions, 2014; Masaccio, San Giovanni Valdarno, 2015; Museo d’arte contemporanea, Lissone, 2015).
+Amit Wolf is an innovator in the field of design, a writer and curator.
+As the built environment today encompasses multiple scales and media, his atelier is dedicated to a growing variety of commercial and residential projects.
+Wolf has curated several exhibitions, including the large scale Beyond Environment (LA Contemporary Exhibitions, 2014; Masaccio, San Giovanni Valdarno, 2015; Museo dʼarte contemporanea, Lissone, 2015).
 Wolf has taught at UCLA, Woodbury University, and SCI-Arc.
 He is the recipient of the 2012 California Interdisciplinary Consortium of Italian Studies Award, and the 2013 Graham Foundation for Advanced Studies in the Fine Arts.
 His publications to date have focused on the areas of Italian experimentalist practice as well as on theoretical issues in contemporary architecture.
 His Fabrication and Fabrication (2014) and Beyond Environment (2014) explore computational, robotic, and artistic expansions in the field.
 Wolf received his Master of Architecture degree from the Politecnico di Milano in 2001.
 He received his Doctor of Philosophy in the History, Theory and Criticism of Architecture and Art from UCLA in 2012.